cse-chalmers-gu-python/chalmers-advanced-python/lecture-notes/python-guide.md

 asyncio.run(main())
 ```
-For more details, see the `asyncio` module: <https://docs.python.org/3/library/asyncio.html>
+For more details, see the [asyncio module](https://docs.python.org/3/library/asyncio.html).

 ### 10.7.
 Regular expressions